-A review of biblical and theological issues related to human growth and dev-elopment through childhood, ado-lescence, adulthood, and old age.
+A review of biblical and theological issues related to human growth and development through childhood, adolescence, adulthood, and old age.
 Application of current theories of growth and development will be made in educational and counseling contexts.
-3 semester hrs.

 4871 Recreational Leadership

 Methods and issues in the development, direction and administration of recreational programs across the life span of all age groups within the church.
 2 semester hrs.